Home

 • The relation between rotational speed, input voltage and torque is linear

 There are a few drawbacks of brushless motors.
 The most important is their relatively high price compared with traditional DC motors.
 The cost is sure to come down over the next few years.
-Remember to shop around, read reviews and ask people.
-The best prices are probably on , but are they any good?
-Find a forum and ask.

 A Graupner first: Outboard Brushless Motors

-brushless electric motors outboard
+brushless electric outboard motor

 Another option is the brushless outboard motors from Graupner.
 The benefit with an outboard motor is that there is a lot less drilling in the hull than modifying a hull for a standard propeller shaft.